List of Mrs. Brown's Boys characters: Trevor Brown

-Trevor Brown is the youngest and the kindest of the Brown children.
+Trevor Brown is the youngest child and the kindest of the Brown children.

 Years ago, he was very nearly not home for one Christmas, despite spending 4 years on the missions (from 2007 to 2011), which was the longest period of time of him on the missions, much to Agnes's dismay (everyone else knew).
 However, in the middle of the party, Trevor walks through the door and Agnes bursts into tears overjoyed.
 When he leaves for the missions in Series Two, he tells Agnes that he doesn't want a big fuss like last time, his exact words being "no cake, no decorations, no brass band and please, Mammy, no tears".
 Agnes disobeys him and orders everything.
 Another Christmas time, Agnes is reading the letters her children sent to Father Christmas, and reads Trevor's from the past.
 When he was a young boy, Trevor asked for his presents to be given to a poor boy with no toys.

 Trevor has since appeared sporadically throughout the series.
 He appears for his brother Rory's wedding, and has a minor role in the movie, but is never a major character and all his traveling conflicts with his work on the missions.
 It was Father Quinn who helped Trevor get to the missions.
-He seems quite friendly with Quinn's replacement, Father Damien.
+He is very friendly with Quinn's replacement, Father Damien.
 When Agnes is trying to work out which of her children is gay, she rules out Trevor as he has taken a vow of celibacy.